If you want to know how to cook asparagus and are looking for an asparagus recipe, then we have it all here.

 Green asparagus remains fresh when stored upright in water.
 If freezing, you only need to peel the stems, but not blanch them in water.

 Peel almost the whole stem with a vegetable peeler starting from the tip.
 Chop off any thick woody ends.
+I freeze my stems to make asparagus soup later in the season.
 I always use a large tall asparagus steamer which has a sieve insert.
 But you can also use a large covered pan or a frying pan.